gabrielsoltz/metahub/README.md

 ## Description

-**MetaHub** is a command line utility for [AWS Security Hub](https://aws.amazon.com/security-hub) that let you work with multiple standards, multiple checks and thousands of findings in a very simple and advances way by sorting, aggregating, filtering and updating your data.
-In addition, MetaHub adds MetaChecks, an extremely simple and flexible way to do any type of tests on top of your resources to improve the level of confidence of your findings.
+**MetaHub** is a command line utility for [AWS Security Hub](https://aws.amazon.com/security-hub) that lets you work with multiple standards, multiple checks, and thousands of findings in a very simple and advanced way by sorting, aggregating, filtering, and updating your data.
+In addition, **MetaHub** adds **MetaChecks**, an effortless and flexible way to do any tests on top of your resources to improve the level of confidence in your findings.

 ## Features

-MetaHub introduces a better way to organize the findings for the Security Analyst by avoiding Shadowing and Duplication.
+**MetaHub** introduces a better way to organize the findings for the Security Analyst by avoiding Shadowing and Duplication.
 See [Findings Aggregation](#findings-aggregation)

-MetaHub adds extra custom functionality and checks on top of findings, MetaChecks.
+**MetaHub** adds extra custom functionality and checks on top of findings, MetaChecks.
 See [MetaChecks](#MetaChecks)

-MetaHub supports AWS Security Hub findings filtering the same way you would work with CLI utility using the option `--sh-filters`.
+**MetaHub** supports AWS Security Hub findings filtering the same way you would work with CLI utility using the option `--sh-filters`.
 In addition, it supports filtering on top of MetaChecks `--mh-filters` to get a much better valuable output based on your search.
 See [Filtering](#Filtering)

-MetaHub lets you execute bulk updates to AWS Security Hub findings, like changing Workflow states.
+**MetaHub** lets you execute bulk updates to AWS Security Hub findings, like changing Workflow states.
 See [Updating Findings](#Updating-Findings)

 ## Requirements